sahajre/goFAQ/README.md

 ## Who created the Go Programming language and when?

 Go was conceived in September 2007 by Robert Griesemer, Rob Pike and Ken Thompson at Google.
-It was publicly announced in November 2009.
+It was publicly announced and open sourced in November 2009.
 Go version 1 was released on 28th March 2012.

 ## What were the main motivations/goals to create another programming language?
 * Fast compilation
 * Easy to use dependency management
 * Utilize the emergence of multicore processors by providing buit-in easy to use concurrency features
 * Simple type system. (making it simple by not supporting type heirarchy)
+* Developer productivity

 ## How to try Go programming?